Tips and Tricks to Luxury Camping in Yosemite

 Enjoying a luxurious camping experience is all about your strength, your gear, your setup and your attitude.

-If you’re still on board after assessing those facets of luxury camping, ask yourself these questions:
+If you’re still on board after assessing those facets of private luxury camping, ask yourself these questions:

 How physically fit am I?

 This will tell you where you will camp.
 Being financially fit won’t help you hike for three hours with 40 pounds on your back; you need stamina.
 If you have it, then a backcountry campground is a smart choice.
 And make sure you follow Yosemite’s backcountry guidelines.
 If you’re high on enthusiasm but less physically fit, use the Valley or high country campgrounds such as Tuolumne Meadows.

 Do I have the right gear and equipment?